jet-lab/jet-v1/README.md

 ./localnet-start.sh
 ```

-Run `ctrl-c.`, and then run `kill <first pid>` to kill the solana-test-validator process to stop the localnet
+Run `ctrl-c.` to kill the solana-test-validator process to stop the localnet

 Set up frontend app environment variable to use localnet